Interview by Milda Urban, Summersalt Yoga retreat founder

 Dimitra, you are a Greek artist working in Amsterdam.
 What’s your background?

 Ι am coming from Thessaloniki, a beautiful city in the north of Greece.
-Currently I work and live in Amsterdam, the Netherlands, constantly exploring the city and involving in multidisciplinary art projects.
+Currently, I work and live in Amsterdam, the Netherlands, constantly exploring the city and involving in multidisciplinary art projects.
 Having recently graduated from a visual Fine Arts department, I am more interested in investigating the sound art field.
-The core of my works at the moment is a continuing reflection and research on how sound and performance art, can act as open, dynamic process.
+The core of my works at the moment is a continuing reflection and research on how sound and performance art, can act as an open, dynamic process.

 When did you realize that you wanted to become an artist and what were your first steps?
 How did your path look like?

 We have all been little artists and still are!
 If one is really interested and passionate about a subject in their lives, it is still a form of art.
-Since I remember myself, I was drawn into visual arts, music and literature, while painting a lot as well.
-My first studies were in Graphic design, and having worked as a graphic designer in my city, I was missing the economic stability.
+Since I remember myself, I was drawn into visual arts, music, and literature, while painting a lot as well.
+My first studies were in Graphic design and have worked as a graphic designer in my city, I was missing the economic stability.
 Since I am coming from an environment than doing other things than dealing with art is more important, I tried it out for some time, starting studying as a pharmacist and work as one as well.
-While having learned a lot from a more conventional profession and environment, I never stopped painting and having this need to travel and explore.
+While having learned a lot from a more conventional profession and environment, I never stopped painting and have this need to travel and explore.
 And so I did, quitted a standard life to go travel and study Fine Arts in the Netherlands.
 For me, choosing to deal with the arts more professionally, in terms of learning more about the field, was dealing with myself and reality.
 It has to do with the means that one feels and interacts with the world.
 I truly enjoy learning and applying new skills all the time, and being in the arts, can potentially incorporate everything that one could be interested in.

 I have always been painting, but while in the academy, I had the feeling that painting, as a framed object and product, couldn’t answer all my questions.
-After experimenting with non-narrative film and performance painting, I began thinking of compositional possibilities of sound, time, space and the body.
-Visual arts and my interest in noise art started to compound, and begin to wonder about how sound might function differently depending the social situation.
-For now, I am focusing more in an interdisciplinary format with live performance, instant compositions and happenings with sound as a central element.
+After experimenting with non-narrative film and performance painting, I began thinking of compositional possibilities of sound, time, space, and the body.
+Visual arts and my interest in noise art started to compound, and begin to wonder about how sound might function differently depending on the social situation.
+For now, I am focusing more on an interdisciplinary format with live performance, instant compositions, and happenings with sound as a central element.
 I am into situations that engage with ideas from both ‘visual art’ and ‘sound art’, and require exploration between the aural and the visual experience.
 Where there is a synthesis between the aesthetics and narratives of both.
-I prefer sound as a medium, because of how we process and use it to read the world both physically and culturally, of how this can be activated.
+I prefer the sound as a medium, because of how we process and use it to read the world both physically and culturally, of how this can be activated.
 For me, it is sounds and their arrangements that mode our societies.